Hadhzy/slodon/slodon/slodonix/readme.md

 Thus, we develop the `slodonix` library, which is a wrapper around  [Xlib](https://www.x.org/wiki/) and provides a more pythonic interface.

 ---
+This sub-lib can be an independent library in the future.

 The corresponding [MIRO TABLE](https://miro.com/app/board/uXjVMCWiS68=/?share_link_id=600250455221)